Council

 The Lisbon Treaty provided for three big reforms:

-- A permanent President to chair the European Council for a 2½ year period, renewable once.
+- A permanent President to chair the European Council for a 2½-year period, renewable once.
 The President is to represent the EU in international affairs together with the new "foreign minister".

-- From 2014 onwards, the qualified majority will represent a so-called "double majority".
-This may require 55% of the member states representing 65% of the population.
+- From 1 November 2014 onwards, the qualified majority for making EU laws will require a so-called "double majority".
+This require 55% of the member states representing 65% of the population, cast by at least fifteen member states.

 ROLE

-The Council is the prime law-making body of the EU even if most rules are decided by the Commisison on its own.
 Laws are proposed by the Commission, and the Council may then approve or reject these proposals.
-In an increasing number of cases it must approve legislation jointly with the European Parliament through the process of co-decision.
-The procedure is now named Ordinary Legislative Procedure.
-See Art.
-294 TFEU.
+In an increasing number of cases the Council must approve legislation jointly with the European Parliament through the ordinary legislative procedure.
+See Article 294 TFEU.

 Ministers also meet informally.
 At such meetings they are able to negotiate more freely, but cannot formally take decisions.
 The Council is led by a six-months rotating presidency and is serviced by a Brussels-based secretary-general and secretariat.

-Meetings of the Council of Ministers are composed of ministers from each of the member states.
-The type of ministers present depends upon the policy area under discussion.
 Agriculture ministers meet in the Agriculture Council, transport ministers in the Transport Council, and so on.
 Ministers are often represented at Council meetings by an ambassador of state or other civil servant.

 Notes